aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Operations/text-processing/add-text-content/_index.md

 keywords: ""
 description: "Adds text content to a specified location within a spreadsheet.
 It requires an object that defines the text to be added and the insertion location. "
 weight: 100
-kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, Json, Markdown, Match all blank cells in an Excel worksheet
+kwords: Excel, Office Cloud, REST API, Spreadsheet, PDF, CSV, JSON, Markdown, Match all blank cells in an Excel worksheet
 ---

 # **Excel API : PostAddTextContent**